Skip to main content

 TExpected will be the data (if any) that you receive from your extension method, so you'll be responsible for passing this in.
 You must pass it to the base class via the base constructor: base(expectedValue)

-The Exception object will be populated if your assertion is a Delegate type and the delegate threw.
+Any Exception object will be populated if your assertion is a Delegate type and the delegate threw.

-The TActual object will be populated if a value was passed into Assert.That(...), or a delegate with a return value was executed successfully.
+Any TActual object will be populated if a value was passed into Assert.That(...), or a delegate with a return value was executed successfully.

 And then finally, you call source.RegisterAssertion(assertCondition, [...callerExpressions]) - passing in your newed up your custom assert condition class.
 The argument expression array allows you to pass in [CallerArgumentExpression] values so that your assertion errors show you the code executed to give clear exception messages.